F&F Protecting the environment

 This means nothing is wasted or sent to landfill.

-SOEX UK also pay £150 per tonne collected directly to the Tesco National Charity Partners - British Heart Foundation, Cancer Research UK and Diabetes UK in equal proportions.
+SOEX UK also pay per tonne collected and this is donated directly to the Tesco National Charity Partners - British Heart Foundation, Cancer Research UK and Diabetes UK in equal proportions.

 If you are interested in finding out more about how you could reduce your environmental impact at home while saving money, please look at the Love Your Clothes website.

-Since 2009, we have also been recycling our clothes hangers in the UK (by using them again or having them converted into other products).
-In doing so we have prevented 8417 metric tonnes of plastic going to landfill.
+We now have hanger reuse boxes in almost 500 stores.
+We recycle our clothes hangers in the UK (by using them again or having them converted into other products).
+In doing so we have prevented 10,911 metric tonnes of plastic going to landfill.